lkrum/Make-an-SVG-Logo/README.md

 3. Install node by copying and pasting the code `npm init -y` in your terminal
 4. Install the inquirer package by copying and pasting the code `npm i inquirer@8.2.4` in your terminal
 5. Install jest by copying and pasting the code `npm install --save-dev jest`
+6. *Optional* Download the[SVG VS Code extension](https://marketplace.visualstudio.com/items?itemName=jock.svg) to export your SVG file as a PNG file.

 ## Usage